New in the Nonpartisan Education Review:

 Special Section: The Problem of Private Data in Education Research:

 Special Section: Depraved Indifference: Testing Experts and Education Policy

 Point-Counterpoint: Educators, Cheating, & Testing Standards:

-ANNOUNCING: New Educational Foundations: A Trans-ideological Journal of Criticism and ReviewTM.
-Volume 1 & Volume 2
+INTRODUCING: New Educational Foundations: A Trans-ideological Journal of Criticism and ReviewTM.
+Volume 1, Volume 2 & Volume 3 & Volume 4

 SEE: Nonpartisan Education Review Board member Elizabeth Carson on EdCast (with Professors Fred Greenleaf and Sylvain Cappell, Courant Institute of Mathematical Sciences, NYU.), TOPIC: Math Education Reform: Does It Add Up?

-ANNOUNCING: Independent Voter News, "Unfiltered community news by independent contributors."
-(Tired of the Education Week, education-establishment, Republican think tank echo chamber?)
+INTRODUCING: Independent Voter News, "Unfiltered community news by independent contributors."
+(Tired of the Education Week, education-establishment, think-tank echo chamber?)

 "STEM curricula must move towards a greater focus and coherence; we believe that no change would achieve this goal more effectively than removing US customary (inch-pound) units from formal education.
 A Metric-only approach to STEM education would provide a rational, science-based, intuitive system to learn and build upon.
 We support metric-only education."